Dartmouth Big Green men's basketball

 The Dartmouth Big Green men's basketball program is the intercollegiate men's basketball program of Dartmouth College in Hanover, New Hampshire.
 The program is classified in the NCAA Division I and the team competes in the Ivy League.
-They play their home games at Leede Arena and are coached by David McLaughlin.
+They play their home games at Leede Arena and are coached by Brett MacConnell.

 History

 The Big Green have appeared in the NCAA tournament seven times, with two national championship game appearances.
 Dartmouth has not participated in an NCAA Tournament since 1959, however, the longest active streak in between appearances and the second-longest ever.
 (Note: Due to the Big Green not playing the 2020-21 season alongside the rest of the Ivy League due to continued COVID-19 concerns, the 2024-25 season was the 65th season since 1959 in which Dartmouth has failed to reach the NCAA Tournament rather than the 66th.)
 Since their 1959 tournament appearance, the team has had eleven winning seasons and participated in one non-Ivy postseason tournament, the 2015 CollegeInsider.com Postseason Tournament.

 The team's most significant recent non-conference victories include Buffalo in 2019 (the Bulls' first game since finishing the 2018-2019 season ranked #15 by The Associated Press), Georgetown in 2021, UTSA in 2022, and Boston College in 2024.

 Like the rest of the Ivy League, the Big Green did not compete during the 2020-2021 college basketball season.
 In the 2024–25 season, the Big Green went 14–13 (8–6 in Ivy play) and made their first ever Ivy League men's basketball tournament when they finished 3rd in the regular season.
 They lost to Cornell in the Semifinal game by a score of 87–71.